 Joggers pass by the Park’s greenery en route to the Singapore River.
 It is also the location of one of the few children’s playgrounds found in the city.

 Esplanade Park playground is a rare public children’s playground in the heart of the city.
 Others nearby include a playground at Bras Basah, another at the Marina Bay City Gallery and Gardens by the Bay’s Far East Organization Children’s Garden.

 The Esplanade Park playground brings back the element of play to the Civic District.
-It complements family-friendly activities such as the Car-Free Sundays organised by the Urban Redevelopment Authority at the Civic District on the last Sunday of every month.

 The playground at Esplanade Park has two sets of swings – one set for kids between two to five years old and another set of swings for older children between five to 12 years old.